huynhlvd/ramsi/README.md

 **_Source code files:_**
 - `nl1Bound.m`: The function for computing measurement bounds
-- `usageDemo.m`: One demo to run the nl1Bound function
+- `usageDemo_nl1Bound.m`: One demo to run the nl1Bound function